 Apple A16 Bionic Specifications

-Some of the rumours tell that Apple might skip the 4nm fabrication process and directly introduce 3nm fabrication technology in their Apple A16 Bionic chipset.
-Apple has been stuck to the 5nm fabrication process for the last two years.
-But, TSMC, the company which’s fabrication process is going to use in the upcoming chipset, has said that they’re facing some problems with the 3 nm-based chipsets.
+Some rumors tell that Apple might skip the 4nm fabrication process and directly introduce 3nm fabrication technology in their Apple A16 Bionic chipset.
+Apple has been in the 5nm fabrication process for the last two years.
+But, TSMC, the company whose fabrication process will be used in the upcoming chipset, has said that they’re facing some problems with the 3 nm-based chipsets.
 They are struggling to manufacture it.
 So, Apple might have to stick with the 5nm fabrication process again.

 Summing it up, we don’t have much information about the processor’s specifications yet.
-We will update the post as soon as we get any hint or leak about the same.
-Thanks for sticking with us all the way end to the post.
+We will update the post when we get any hints or leaks.
+Thanks for sticking with us all the way to the post.
 What do you think about the upcoming Apple A16 Bionic chipset?
 Do let us know by dropping a comment in your words below.
 You can also read about Apple’s forthcoming iOS 16 here.